fytinnovations/oc-user-connect/index.md

 - title: Efficiently Manage Outgoing Traffic
   details: Websites containing more than one subscription segments can create categories for each segment using the plugin.
 Visitors to the website can only subscribe to segments which they are interested in.
 - title: Useful Graphs and Charts
-  details: The subscription dashboard of user connect plugin provides a bird eye view of your current subscription base.
-The subscription graphs gives a visualization of the number of users subscribing each day.This graph can be helpful to monitor your current performance and also predict your future trends.
+  details: The subscription dashboard of the user connect plugin provides a birds-eye view of your current subscription base.
+The subscription graphs provides a visualization of the number of users subscribing each day.
+This graph can be helpful to monitor your current performance and also predict your future trends.
 footer: Copyright © 2018-present Fytinnovations
 ---